+Mr. Jonker is an accomplished financial leader in the mining industry with almost 30 years of experience.
+Mr. Jonker currently serves as Chief Financial Officer of Century Lithium Corp. (formerly Cypress Development Corp.) and CoTec Holdings Corp.
+Previously he was the Chief Financial Officer of Nevada Copper Corp. and Western Coal Corp. at the time of its take-over by Walter Energy for \$3.3 billion.
+During his career Mr. Jonker has played a pivotal role in several business recoveries and restructurings, has been a key team member at management level in the strategic growth of several public companies, has raised and overseen the raising of more than \$750 million in the form of equity and debt instruments and has been involved in corporate transactions aggregating several billion dollars.
 Mr. Jonker is a registered Chartered Accountant in British Columbia, (Canada), England and Wales as well as South Africa.
 He is also a member of the Chartered Institute of Management Accountants in the United Kingdom and holds a Masters degree in South African and International Tax from the Rand Afrikaans University.
-Mr. Jonker has almost 30 years of extensive management, accounting and corporate finance experience across five continents, mostly in the mining industry.
-Mr. Jonker currently serves as the Lead Independent Director of Mandalay.
-Previously he was the Chief Financial Officer of Nevada Copper Corp. and Western Coal Corp. at the time of its take-over by Walter Energy for \$3.3 billion.
-During his career Mr. Jonker has played a pivotal role in several business recoveries, has been a key team member at management level in the strategic growth of several public companies, has raised and overseen the raising of more than \$750 million in the form of equity and debt instruments and has been involved in corporate transactions aggregating several billion dollars.